 This recipe can also be used to make rolls.
 Add more warm water to the recipe if the batter is too thick.
 Every kitchen is different so your rise time may vary.
+For Step 6, roll into balls and place in a greased rectangular casserole or cake pan.
+Let dough rise for an hour or until doubled, then bake in a preheated 375° F (190° C) oven for 25 minutes or until golden on top.
 Keep an eye on your dough and be careful not to let it overrise, otherwise you risk having your bread collapse once it’s in the oven.

 Lots of people in the Friendship Bread Kitchen community have tried this recipe.
 Cheryl Olson’s loaves turned out beautifully (see above) but it didn’t happen right away.
 “My first attempt at baking the sourdough bread resulted in a loaf that didn’t rise (it ended up being made into bread crumbs), so I decided to start baking a day after feeding the starter, which is quite active the day after feeding.
 Second attempt was a winner.”
 Several people agree that making the bread within 24 hours of feeding the starter (or immediately after) resulted in a higher rise.